Skip to main content

 4. Limit population

 Limiting population is a prime way to limit demand.
-I don't mean killing people off; I mean reducing the population slowly by reducing the human birth rate in humane ways, without the imposition of authoritarian rules.
+I don't mean killing people off; I mean reducing the population slowly by reducing the human birth rate in humane ways—through education, human rights improvements, and access to family planning, without the imposition of authoritarian rules.

 5. Limit resource use

 The other way to limit demand is to put limitations on resource use.
-This will necessarily have to start with the wealthy countries, where most of the resource use is occurring.
+This would necessarily have to start with the wealthy countries, where most of the resource use is occurring.
+Though unpalatable to most people's current thinking, some form of rationing or usage control may be preferable to the chaos associated with constant shortages.
+On a broad scale, an "oil depletion protocol" could serve to give nations a common framework they can use to manage their voluntary transition away from oil in an orderly, planned fashion.

 6. Die off

-If none of 1 through 5 can be achieved, we will, at some point, die off to a population level that is sustainable.
+If none of 1 through 5 can be achieved, we will, at some point, die off to a population level that is sustainable, given available energy and resources.

 What's called for here is intelligence.
 We pride ourselves on being an intelligent species.
 The one way that we could prove it is by demonstrating that we correctly perceive this problem and its solutions, and changing our behavior accordingly.
 It's as simple as that.